gemechutaye/gemechutaye.github.io/_pages/about.md

 ======
 My primary research interest centers on Natural Language Processing (NLP), with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP.
 I am passionate about delving into innovative methodologies that amplify language comprehension and processing capabilities, integrating diverse modalities such as text, audio, and visual information.

-<b>I am preparing for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>